eloblo/OOP_EX2/README.md

 along with a jar application Ex2.jar under out\artifacts folder. user can run the game by opening the Ex2 jar file or by running it by cmd.

+the project can be easily installed by using the git clone command.

 ## directed weighted graph
 the data structure is made of several components to be used in the Ex2 application.